Startup challenge:: Collaborative electric charge solutions

 Currently, a large proportion of vehicles spend the night on the street, and their owners do not have access to their own charging point.
 The people that do have one find that when they are away from their usual charging point, they also need solutions for recharging their vehicles at their destinations.

 On the other hand, some of the existing charging points are underutilised, and therefore available for a large part of the day (homes, business centres, supermarkets, etc.).

-So Iberdrola has been on the look out for cooperative recharging solutions for these users so that they can share their charge points and make use of those belonging to third parties (business or private) using technologies such as:
+So Iberdrola has been on the look out for External link, opens in new window. cooperative recharging solutions for these users so that they can share their charge points and make use of those belonging to third parties (business or private) using technologies such as:

 automated solutions for access to car parks and locked areas

 online management of recharging points, etc.

 The two winning startups — out of a total of 54 submissions — are the UK's Char.gy with a charging solution and Spain's Homyhub with a garage access app.

 On the one hand, London-based Char.gy External link, opens in new window. uses existing street infrastructure to provide two electric vehicle charging solutions:

 - A lamppost smart charge point that fits onto existing street furniture

 - A satellite bollard smart charge point for greater placement flexibility